 This 12-month virtual immersion includes:

-- 8 hours of instructional guidance from Ruth King
+- Instructional guidance (racial and group development inquiries) from Ruth King

 - Support from your RA Group members